OffKai/srs-dvr/README.md

   dataRoot: <string>
   # Default storage provider to use
   defaultStorage: <enum> # one of: azure, s3

+# At least one provider needs to be defined
+providers:
   azure:
     # Azure Blob Storage account name
     accountName: <string>